Categorical dimension of birational automorphisms and filtrations of Cremona groups

-\begin{remark} We notice that strict inequality $\mathrm{mcd}(\ka) < \Rep(\ka)$ can hold over any field $k$, as Bondal-Kuznetsov's counterexample \cite{kuznet:JH} shows: there exists a category without exceptional objects which can be realized as a subcategory of a category generated by exceptional objects.
+even for $d=0$.
 A natural question is then to find conditions for which the equality $\mathrm{mcd}(\ka) = \Rep (\ka)$ holds.
 As we will see in Corollary \ref{cor:maximal-motivic-dimension}, there exist smooth and projective manifolds $X$ with $\mathrm{mcd}(X)=\Repcat(X)=\dim(X)$.
 For example this holds if $X$ is Calabi-Yau (see Example \ref{ex:CY_mfds} as well). \end{remark}